DLR-TS/adore_if_carla/README.md

 During build, the Dockerfile of the carlasimulator/ros-bridge is built and the carlasim/carla:0.9.13 docker image is pulled from dockerhub.

 Start the demo by following these steps:
-Type "xhost local:root".
+- Type "xhost local:root".
-Type "docker compose up".
+- Type "docker compose up".
-Start the demo014 of adore_if_ros_demos.
+- Start the demo014 of adore_if_ros_demos.

 If "docker compose up" does not work, try to execute the following commands step by step:
-"docker compose up carla", "docker compose up carla-ros-bridge", "docker compose up adore_if_carla"
+- docker compose up carla
+- docker compose up carla-ros-bridge
+- docker compose up adore_if_carla